RaquelWriter/React-googlemap-api/README.md

-# NOMOKO - Map Test - Raquel Sánchez Ventero
+# React app to show and filter directions in a Google Map - Raquel Sánchez Ventero

 (https://www.linkedin.com/in/raquelsanchezventero/)